SamuelAndresPascal/cosmoloj-py/unit_simple/docs/specification.md

 *reference* can be a unit of any kind (fundamental, transformed or derived).
 A *derived unit* is defined from a set (a product) of units raised to a rational power.
 Each unit raised to a rational power is called a *factor*.
 All the units *are* factor of themselves raised to the rational power 1.

+Although the *Simple Unit* specification is lighter than the Unit API Java specification, the principle of unit representation is the same : units and converters are objects that have to be defined by the user.